-- There was a system in place for reporting and recording significant events.
-In 2015 the practice had won a local Clinical Commissioning Group award for their excellent use of the electronic reporting system for significant events. - There was a nominated lead who looked at the reporting mechanisms, safety issues and where improvements could be made in patient safety and experience.
+- There was a system in place for reporting and recording significant events. - There was a nominated lead who looked at the reporting mechanisms, safety issues and where improvements could be made in patient safety and experience.
 Lessons were shared to ensure action was taken to improve safety in the practice. - There was a nominated lead for safeguarding children and adults.
 Systems, processes and practices were in place to keep patients and staff safeguarded from abuse.
-However, two of the GPs were not up to date with level three safeguarding, in line with intercollegiate guidelines for safeguarding children and young people.
+However, not all of the GPs were up to date with level three safeguarding, in line with intercollegiate guidelines for safeguarding children and young people.
 The practice has since taken measures to rectify this. - There were processes in place for safe medicines management, which included emergency medicines. - Risks to patients were assessed and well managed.